openstack-infra/nodepool/doc/source/configuration.rst

 communicate directly with each other.
 In the example above, for each Precise node added to the target system, two additional nodes will be created and associated with it.

+The script specified by `ready-script` (which is expected to be in `/opt/nodepool-scripts` along with the setup script) can be used to perform any last minute changes to a node after it has been launched but before it is put in the READY state to receive jobs.
+In particular, it can read the files in /etc/nodepool to perform multi-node related setup.

+Those files include:

+**/etc/nodepool/role**
+  Either the string ``primary`` or ``sub`` indicating whether this node is the primary (the node added to the target and which will run the job), or a sub-node.
+**/etc/nodepool/primary_node**
+  The IP address of the primary node.
+**/etc/nodepool/sub_nodes**
+  The IP addresses of the sub nodes, one on each line.
+**/etc/nodepool/id_rsa**
+  An OpenSSH private key generated specifically for this node group.
+**/etc/nodepool/id_rsa.pub**
+  The corresponding public key.

 providers
 ---------